About Us

 Environmental Commitment:

 In this day in age with an abundance of environmental challenges we believe it is important for businesses to take responsibility for the inevitable impact we have on our surroundings.
 At Paddle West we try to mitigate those impacts as much as possible by using practices such as “leave no trace” ethics on our tours, and using locally made equipment and materials as much as possible.
-An example of this is our new 20′ by 30′ floating launch in Tofino, which we built using 100% locally salvaged wood.

 Paddle West is committed to the environment.
-Each year we donate 1% of annual gross income to environmental non-governmental organizations. in Clayoquot Sound.
+Each year we donate 1% of annual gross income to environmental non-governmental organizations in Clayoquot Sound.

 The Raincoast Education Sociey is a community-based non profit society with a mission to help shape an environmentally sound future for the Clayoquot and Barkley Sound region through education and community stewardship.
 Funds go directly to environmental and cultural education programs, including their Young Naturalist programs, and the “More than Just Mud” educacattion program about the Tofino Mudflats.